cosmin-ionita/Diploma-Project/README.md

 ### Week 4 (12.03.2018 -> 16.03.2018)

+* :ballot_box_with_check: Analyze all keystone logs to see their format
 * Create a jar that accumulates logs and compress them (simulates the real world scenario)
 * Research on a log parser (for log4j but not only)
 * Deploy the jars on the cluster